keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 	<section data-markdown>

-# Day 2 - First, second Acts of the Mind
+## Day 2 - First, Second Acts of the Mind

 </section>